 Masterfully designed, each of the bottles gives a peek into the brand identity of the tequila company.
 The designs are each interwoven on the packaging of the bottles, ensuring that they stay in the memory of consumers.
 The stunning designs each also complement one-another, making for a symbiotic packaging design.

-Jose Cuervo's 222 is a playful package design in the Food & Beverage and Luxury industries.
+Jose Cuervo's 222 is a playful packaging design in the Food & Beverage and Luxury industries.